TonioGela/blog/content/testing-typelevel-toolkit.md

 ## Second approach: Java Instrumentation

-The first tentative was good but not satisfying at all: we had to find a way to test the js and native artifacts too, but how?
-The scala-cli artifact is a **JVM Scala 3 only** artifact, and there's no way to use it as a dependency on other platforms.
+The first tentative was good but not satisfying at all: we had to find a way to test the `js` and `native` artifacts too, but how?
+The `scala-cli` artifact is **JVM Scala 3 only**, and there's no way to use it as a dependency on other platforms.
 The only way to use it is just through the jvm, and that's **precisely what we decided to do**.

 Given that:
 - At least a JVM was present in the testing environment